 Our office is designed to be comfortable and relaxing, and our friendly team is always at hand to help you navigate your appointment—whether it’s your first, fourth, or tenth visit.

 Gum disease is a high-ranking cause of tooth loss in the US.
-In majority cases, gum disease is caused by poor dental hygiene.
+In the majority of cases, gum disease is caused by poor dental hygiene.
 However, gum disease may also be a result of hormonal changes such as those that happen during pregnancy and menopause and illness such as HIV and cancer.
 Some medications which cause dry mouth symptoms may also contribute to the development of gum disease.
 Genetic predisposition and family history also play a role in increasing your risk of developing periodontal disease.

 You’ll know that you have gum disease if you’re experiencing any of the symptoms below: